RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 >&nbsp;<br/>
 >~ Seymour Cray

 The Chicago chapter of the Association for Computing Machinery (ACM) hosted a lecture titled _Supercomputing and You_ yesterday evening.
-The talk was delivered by [Sharan Kalwani](http://www.linkedin.com/in/sharankalwani) of Fermilab.
+The talk was delivered by [Sharan Kalwani](http://www.linkedin.com/in/sharankalwani) of [Fermilab](http://www.fnal.gov/).
 Kalwani's background blends mechanical engineering and computer science with decades of high performance computing experience.

 ###10x => High Performance Computing
-Kawani began his talk by drawing a distinction between _supercomputing_ and _high performance computing (HPC)_.
+Kalwani began his talk by drawing a distinction between _supercomputing_ and _high performance computing (HPC)_.
 Supercomputing is the buzzword that everybody knows, but the word implies that the designers are focused only on improving the performance of the CPU.
 Such narrow focus leads to new problems.
 If engineers focus on improving CPU performance alone, applications that are CPU-bound will quickly encounter I/O bottlenecks.
 High performance computing takes the entire system into account: CPU, I/O, cache, memory... anything that can influence performance.
 <!--more-->
 Supercomputers perform at least ten times faster than the current state-of-the art.
 The definition is therefore a moving target.
 The processor in today's smartphone would have been considered a high performance computer a decade ago.